MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-A19-inference-2cat-theory.md

 For this study we would first calculate the pooled proportion of successes.

 $$\hat{p}_{pool} = \frac{\text{number of "successes"}}{\text{number of cases}} $$
+\vspace{1mm}

 5. Calculate the pooled proportion of head injuries.

 \vspace{0.8in}

 6. Use the value for the pooled proportion of successes to calculate the $SE_0(\hat{p}_1 - \hat{p}_2)$ assuming the null hypothesis is true.

-\vspace{1in}
+\vspace{0.8in}

 7. Use the value of the null standard error to calculate the standardized statistic (standardized difference in proportion).

 \vspace{0.8in}

 8. Mark the value of the standardized difference in proportion on the standard normal distribution shown below.
-Interpret this value in context of the problem.
+Interpret the standardized statistic in context of the problem.

 \vspace{1mm}